• Skip to main content

 All in all, I’m pleased with how this season’s balcony herb garden turned out.
 I had enough fresh herbs to suit my needs, and while not everything went perfectly, I consider the season a success.
 I have a much better sense of what works best on my balcony garden, and I’m looking forward to making some adjustments next season to make it even more productive.

 By experimenting with different herbs, I’ve gained valuable experience that will help me create an even more bountiful herb garden next year.
 If you’re thinking about starting your own balcony herb garden, I highly recommend giving it a try.
-You’ll be amazed at how much you can grow in even the smallest of spaces!
+You’ll be amazed at how much you can grow in even the smallest of spaces.
+To help you get started, here are some tips to consider when growing a balcony garden.

 Found you through Jenna.
 I have been following her (and thereby you) since your baking days and all our kids were little.
 Alas they have all grown up and are off making lovely adventures now.
 I used to have a very good green thumb growing all sorts of houseplants from massive, ceiling bending fishtail palms to violets and orchids.
 However, I have found that my desire to faithfully take care of them has suddenly died with the kids going off to university.
 So odd.